 When a family asks a man named Captain Ron to sail them from the Caribbean to Miami, things turn out dangerously awesome.

 Captain Ron stars Kurt Russell as the washed-up sailor who takes the Harvey family on his yacht to explore the Caribbean.
-Along the way, he butts heads with the father Martin (Martin Short) since the latter finds him shady and disingenuous.
+Along the way, he butts heads with the father Martin (played by Martin Short) since the latter finds him shady and disingenuous.

 12. The Great Outdoors (1988)

 Putting two comedy giants in a vacation movie is a surefire formula for success.
-In the case of The Great Outdoors, we got two comic stars against type: John Candy as an innocent straight man and Dan Aykroyd as a mischievous schemer.
+In the case of The Great Outdoors, we have two comic stars playing against type.

 Between the rapid-fire antics and oneupmanship between Aykroyd and Candy, The Great Outdoors is a vacation movie that both celebrates and pokes fun at the concept of vacationing in... the great outdoors.